 Two back-to-back concurrent sessions with Phil immediately will follow his opening keynote on October 22.

-Phil Boyte is the founder of Learning For Living, Inc., an organization that empowers school administrators, teachers and student leaders to create optimal school culture.
+Phil is founder of Learning For Living, Inc., an organization that empowers school administrators, teachers and student leaders to create optimal school culture.

-Learning For Living was established in 1984 from Phil’s vision for building communities of care on campuses around the continent.
+Learning For Living, Inc. was established in 1984 from Phil Boyte’s vision for building communities of care on campuses around the continent.
 Phil is passionate about creating beneficial school culture.
 He has spoken to thousands of schools across North America, empowering both students and educators to transform their campus’ climate.
 Phil’s dynamic and transformative message to students and teachers enhances the quality of life for each individual, school and community.
 As a motivational speaker, keynote, consultant, husband, father, and friend, Phil aims to be a force of enthusiasm and encouragement in the world.

 In his keynote, Phil will help attendees understand their role in creating great culture, he will share inspirational stories and he will provide ideas that can be used immediately after the conference, no matter one’s role in education.

 Inspiring Science Through the Connection Between Plants and People: The Amazon, Tibet and Abaco Island

 Maria Fadiman, a National Geographic Emerging Explorer and environmental conservationist, will be a keynote speaker at the upcoming Bridging the Gap conference.